microsoft/accessibility-insights-service/README.md

 To debug packages locally follow the generic steps below.

 1. Complete deployment of Azure resources on your test subscription.
 2. Create `.env` plain text file under package root folder with environment variables set required for the package to run.
 For instance, refer to the batch task schedule `url-scan-schedule.template.json` [template](https://github.com/microsoft/accessibility-insights-service/tree/master/packages/resource-deployment/templates) configuration for a list of common environment settings.
+There is a pre-built [template](https://github.com/microsoft/accessibility-insights-service/blob/master/packages/resource-deployment/.env.template) file that can be used as well.
 The `.env` file format:

     ```bash
           VARIABLE_NAME=VARIABLE_VALUE